-This boundary condition enforces a condition that the normal derivitive of the potential is zero and hence the charge on the boundary is zero everywhere.
-The zero charge propertiy is required by the capacitance matrix calculation and using the Neumann boundary condition leads to convergence of the capacitance matrix elements to the correct values as the boundary distance and the mesh density are increased.
+This boundary condition enforces a condition that the normal derivative of the potential is zero and hence the charge inside the boundary is zero (by application of the integral form of Gauss' law).
+The zero charge property is required by the capacitance matrix calculation and using the Neumann boundary condition leads to convergence of the capacitance matrix elements to the correct values as the boundary distance and the mesh density are increased.